A practical guide to understanding and using the Peaky Flexers electricity market model

 Two charts side by side:

 Together, these tell you how the system spends its investment budget.
-A system dominated by ZVC will have high ZVC capital cost but zero variable cost.
+A system dominated by renewables will have high renewables capital cost but zero variable cost.
 A system with more gas will have lower capital cost but higher variable cost.
+T&D costs appear as a separate wedge.

 This shows the raw demand profile before any optimisation.
 Sub-blocks are sorted from highest to lowest GW, and the three demand tiers are stacked within each sub-block (low-value at the bottom, high-value at the top).
 This is what the demand side "looks like" before the model decides what to do with it.